ysabri/GitDrive/docs/index.rst

         There is one action from the statue command.
 This code was taken from the `GitHub Desktop`_ project.

-        Its a getters for the current working tree status based from the top level of the repository.
+        Its a getter for the current working tree status based from the top level of the repository.
 When run on a repository the command will return an IStatusResult object that contains: The name of the current branch, the current upstream branch (if it exists), the current tip commit's SHA, whether the branch is ahead or